 What’s really frustrating is that this site does have what I’m looking for – they just make it hard to find.
 A little meandering around the site helped me find some actual photography lighting kits, similar to what Kaezi showed.

 That was a pretty bad landing page, but it does actually get worse.
 Hide your kids, hide your wives, things are about to get really ugly with this “photography lighting kit” landing page example from Fovitec.

 Immediately upon arriving at this landing page, as a visitor I am completely disoriented.
 Where the heck am I?
 I clicked an ad for photography lighting equipment, so why don’t I see anything even remotely photography-oriented?
 The only hint that I haven’t accidentally clicked a random pop-up ad is the Fovitec logo featuring an aperture icon in the “O” (although whatever camera allusions the word “Fovitec” is supposed to conjure are lost on me).

 Even if I stick around long enough (and the vast majority won’t) to explore, none of the navigation links near the top seem to help me with finding lighting kits.
-Remember: Don't make your visitors search for what you want them to buy!
+Remember: Don’t make your visitors search for what you want them to buy!
 Make it as easy as possible for them to convert.
 A landing page tool would be helpful, here!

 Next we’ll try another Google search, this time for “dog beds,” because we all love our dogs and want them to be comfy ‘n’ cozy.